Wei-Parker-Guo/PhongSphere/README.md

 • -sp p
 This is the power coefficient on the specular term for an isotropic material.
 It is a number between 0 and max_float. (i.e. the same as setting pu and pv the the same value.)
+[NOTE] For efficiency pu now is an int, you can switch back to float if you edit all the fast_pow to regular power in assessment_1.cpp.

 • -pl x y z r g b
 This adds a point light to the scene.
 The x y z values are the location of the light.
 The r g b values are it's color.
 Note that the x y z values are relative to the sphere.
 That is, the center of the sphere is at the origin and the radius of the sphere defines one unit of length.
 The Y direction is UP, the X direction is to the right on the screen, and the Z direction is "in your face."
 The r g b value are between 0 and max_float, NOT between 0 and 1 (that is, the r g b values encode the brightness of the light).